-Those with cardiovascular disease, and those at elevated risk, may need their cholesterol and other risk factors assessed more often.
+People with cardiovascular disease, and those at elevated risk, may need their cholesterol and other risk factors assessed more often.

-Your doctor will explain what your cholesterol levels mean, and can discuss treatment options if your numbers are not where they should be.
+Your doctor will explain what your cholesterol levels mean and can discuss treatment options if your numbers are not where they should be.

 Where should cholesterol be checked?

 It’s best for your primary care doctor to do the test.
 As noted, your cholesterol levels represent just one of many factors affecting your cardiovascular health.
 Your primary care physician will have a fuller understanding of your personal and family history, as well as any other risk factors that might apply.

 If your cholesterol is checked at a public screening, they may measure your HDL cholesterol and total cholesterol.
 But if HDL cholesterol isn’t measured, knowing your total cholesterol levels still gives you valuable information.
 Getting your blood cholesterol, blood pressure, body mass index and fasting blood sugar measured regularly should be part of your overall personal care plan.